-- 6.1.
-The financial contribution shall be specified in the Experimentation Project description included in Annex 1. - 6.2.
+6.1.
+The financial contribution shall be specified in the 3rd party project description included in Annex 1.

+6.2.
 The maximum financial contribution to be granted to the Company will be capped at the financial contribution as part of the proposed budget specified in Annex 1 and must not exceed one hundred and fifty thousand euros (€150,000).